leonp/leonp.github.io/_posts/2014-09-20-the-art-of-linking.md

 layout: post
 ---

-The web is a network links; they're what make plain, boring text _hyper_.
+The web is a network of links; they're what make plain, boring text _hyper_.
 Luckily, making a link is very, very easy, although crafting it properly takes a _little_ thought.

 You only need to follow one rule to get links right: